qsniyg/simplenetfilt/README.md

  * Only outgoing connections are filtered.
  * IPv6 isn't supported.
 Currently it blocks all outgoing IPv6 connections.
  * Only tested under wine and a few basic programs (curl, ping, firefox).
-Leaks may exist.
+Leaks may exist for other software.
  * No whitelist/blacklist.

 Please open an issue if these limitations cause a problem for you.